Takenoko3333/ComfyUI-MMAudio-Suite/readme.md

 ## Update

+- 2025-12-15 Registered in the ComfyUI Registry
-2025-11-09 Applied pull request (pr52) to fix bugs in ComfyUI-MMAudio and integrated pitch adjustment functionality
+- 2025-11-09 Applied pull request (pr52) to fix bugs in ComfyUI-MMAudio and integrated pitch adjustment functionality

 ---
 # 日本語